Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Origin of the vortex-driven modes

 \subsection{Compact vortices vs ``rolls"}

-The two main types of vortensity structures that we identify in our simulations --- isolated vortices and rolls --- are quite different from one another in a number of ways.
+The two main types of vortensity structures that we identify in our simulations --- isolated vortices and rolls --- differ in a number of ways.

-First, isolated vortices have smaller azimuthal extent and are less regular than rolls: rolls tend to appear as azimuthally periodic chains of regular patterns of vortensity, whereas isolated vortices are more irregular in their morphology.
+First, rolls tend to appear as azimuthally periodic (often connected) chains of regular patterns of vortensity, whereas isolated vortices have smaller azimuthal extent and are are more irregular in their morphology.
 Second, isolated vortices are most prominent in the very beginning of the simulation, whereas rolls appear only after sufficient time has passed for the disk surface density and vortensity structure to be substantially modified near the BL.
 Third, isolated vortices exist only very close to the BL, at $r\to 1$, whereas rolls tend to form at some separation from the BL, typically at $r\sim (1.1-1.5)$.

 At least some of these observations can be interpreted by comparing $\zeta$ maps in Figs. \ref{fig:M09.FR.r.a}, \ref{fig:M06.HR.r.a}, \ref{fig:M12.FR.r.a}, \ref{fig:M15.FR.r.a} with the radial profiles of $\zeta$ in Figure \ref{fig:vort-profiles}.
 In particular, in the beginning of the simulations $\zeta$ profiles show strong peak of vortensity at $r\to 1$, which is the natural consequence of the initial sharp gradient of $\Omega(r)$ across the BL.
 These peaks are what gives rise to vortices early on in the simulation.
-As the run progresses and the BL broadens, radial gradients of $\Omega(r)$ diminish, lowering $\zeta$ peaks at $r\approx 1$ and reducing the significance of the strong, sharp vortices over time.
+As the run progresses and the BL broadens, radial gradients of $\Omega(r)$ diminish, lowering $\zeta$ peaks at $r\approx 1$ and reducing the significance of the strong, sharp, localized vortices over time.
 Figure \ref{fig:vort-profiles} also shows other vortensity peaks, appearing in the disk at some distance from the BL at later stages.
 It is easy to see that the radial locations of these peaks coincide with the locations of the chains of rolls that emerge in our runs at roughly the same moments time.
-In other words, rolls in the inner disk appear to be driven by vortensity generation at weak shocks, caused by the nonlinear evolution of the near-BL acoustic modes.
+In other words, rolls in the inner disk appear to be driven by vortensity generation at weak shocks, into which the near-BL acoustic modes inevitably evolve due to their nonlinear evolution.